Axos Bank Review

 Becoming a member of Axos Bank is relatively straightforward.
 The process feels similar to opening an account with any other full-service bank.

-To begin the process, you can apply to open an account by visiting the Axos website.
+To begin the process, you can apply to open an account by visiting a link above.
 Their team will ask you to provide a Social Security number, a government-issued id, and a valid US residential address to confirm your identity.

 In order to open an account with Axos Bank, you must be at least 18 years old and a US citizen.
 You cannot open an account with an existing security freeze on your credit report.
 You can contact the insurance bureau directly to unlock your credit report.